-- Learn mathematical methods and principles of physical sciences to analyze mechanical and electrical systems. - Acquire required skills to solve technical problems in the engineering profession.
+ences to analyze mechanical and electrical systems.

+• Acquire required skills to solve technical problems in the engineering profession.

 - Explain the importance of engineering ethics as practices today as they apply their knowledge and skills to serve society. - Use standard methods of mathematical analysis including trigonometry and analytic geometry, differential and integral calculus and differential equations. - Use techniques, skills, and modern engineering tools necessary for engineering practice.